Current Resident FAQ

 - 23. What do I do in an emergency?

 If your emergency is life-threatening, dial 911.
 If a maintenance emergency occurs during regular business hours, please call our office immediately at 817-377-3190.
-For after-hours emergencies, Frontline Property Management has a 24-hour maintenance service that can be reached at 817-377-3190 option 4, followed by option 3.
-You will be asked to leave your name, number, address, and nature of the emergency.
-Once you complete your message, our after-hours on-call staff will be notified and will return your call as quickly as possible.
+For after-hours emergencies, PURE Property Management of Texas has a 24-hour maintenance service that can be reached at 855-420-7873.

 - 24. Do I have to be present for a service technician to perform work?